sylefeb/Silice/learn-silice/README.md

 ## Tutorial

 This tutorial is meant to be done linearly, starting from T1 below.
 It gradually introduces concepts of Silice (many are general to hardware design) through toy examples.
+Each entry covers one specific concept, so they remain short and compact to read.

 To run these examples, enter the [`tutorial`](./tutorial) directory, and run (here for T1):
 ```